tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/购买指南/计费概述_intl_en.md

 TencentDB for MongoDB supports monthly subscription and pay-as-you-go billing modes.
 - Monthly subscription is a prepaid billing mode.
 To purchase a TencentDB for MongoDB instance, you need to pay for one or multiple months or years in advance as needed.
 - Pay-as-you-go is a postpaid billing mode, and is applicable to scenarios where the business volume fluctuates dramatically at a certain time.
 You only pay for what you actually use with no upfront payment required.
-For more information, see [Post-paid Billing Account](https://intl.cloud.tencent.com/document/product/555/30328).
+For more information, see [Postpaid Billing Account](https://intl.cloud.tencent.com/document/product/555/30328).